-Field Notes Notes Destination Address The UR Exampl he URL of the server that will receive the request.
-Example: https://192.168.168.102/workorder/bas Web Service Action Select t GET or the type of web service request required by the target server: POST Content Type lf you s server: Appli selected POST in the previous field, select the format required by the target cation/json or /x-www-form-urlencoded Web Service Request ParametersOptional-Create a parameter for each piece of information that the requires.
-You should be able to find information about required par target server's documentation. al-Create a parameter for each piece of information that the target server s.
-You should be able to find information about required parameters in the server's documentation.
+Field Notes Destination Address The URL of the server that will receive the request.
+Example: https://192.168.168.102/workorder/bas Web Service Action Select the type of web service request required by the target server: GET or POST Content Type If you selected POST in the previous field, select the format required by the target server: Application/json Or /x-www-form-urlencoded Web Service Request Parameters Optional-Create a parameter for each piece of information that the target server requires.
+You should be able to find information about required parameters in the target server's documentation.
 Parameter Name Enter a name for the parameter.
 For example, Parm1 or Date.
 Click Add Parameter.

-Value Text red (page 8 required for the parameter.
-To add live data to the request, select a field code e 87) from the Append Field list.
-Perform Action By default, the i-Vu® application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
-Under Perform Action , you can choose to run the alarm action: • On ly when the alarm source generates an alarm or when it returns to normal.
-Aftended has er a specified amount of time if the alarm has not been acknowledged or s not returned to normal.
+Field Notes Text required for the parameter.
+To add live data to the request, select a field code (page 91) from the Append Field list.
+Value Perform Action By default, the i-Vu® application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
+Under Perform Action , you can choose to run the alarm action: Only when the alarm source generates an alarm or when it returns to normal.
+After a specified amount of time if the alarm has not been acknowledged or has not returned to normal.
 Use this option for alarm escalation.
 If the alarm occurs during the occupied hours defined for a schedule group or run if the alarm occurs during the unoccupied hours defined for a schedule group.
-EXAMPLE To have one alarm action performed during work hours a different alarm action performed after work hours: 1.
+EXAMPLE To have one alarm action performed during work hours and a different alarm action performed after work hours: 1.
 Create a schedule group (page 67), but do not assign members to it.
-2. Create a schedule for the group.
+Create a schedule for the group.
 Set the occupied hours to be the same as the work hours.
-3. Create the alarm action that is to be performed during work hours.
-Under Perform Action , select If schedule group <your group="" new=""> is Occupied</your> .
-4. Create the alarm action that is to be performed after work hours.
-Under PerformAction , select If schedule group <your group="" new=""> is Unoccupied</your> .
+Create the alarm action that is to be performed during work hours.
+Under Perform Action, select if schedule group <your group="" new=""> is Occupied.</your> Create the alarm action that is to be performed after work hours.
+Under PerformAction, select If schedule group <your group="" new=""> is Unoccupied.</your>